guanquann/cs3219-ay2425s1-project-g28/backend/user-service/README.md

 3. Run the command: `npm install`.
 This will install all the necessary dependencies.

-4. If you are running the user service for the first time, run `npm run seed`, to seed the database with a default admin account.
+4. If you are running the user service for the first time with your own database, run `npm run seed`, to seed the database with a default admin account.
 If you wish to change the default, please update the `.env` file.
 Alternatively, you can also edit your credentials and user profile after you have created the default account.
+If you are using the .env file provided by us, the default admin account already exists in the database and you can skip this step.

 5. Run the command `npm start` to start the User Service in production mode, or use `npm run dev` for development mode, which includes features like automatic server restart when you make code changes.